Texas school shooting victims 'deserved better' from police, US review finds | Law-Order

 Texas school shooting victims 'deserved better' from police, US review finds

 "The victims and survivors of the mass shooting at Robb Elementary School deserved better," Attorney General Merrick Garland said during a press conference in Uvalde, adding that the law enforcement response "was a failure that should not have happened."
-The report faulted responding officers for not immediately confronting the gunman, who was holed up in a set of adjoining classrooms with students and staff for 77 minutes until he was killed by a police tactical team.
+The report criticized responding officers for not immediately confronting the gunman, who remained in a set of adjoining classrooms with students and staff for 77 minutes until he was killed by a police tactical team.

 "Lives would have been saved" had police followed accepted practices and immediately advanced toward the shooter, Garland said.
 The review found that the first officers on scene moved to breach the classroom, but after being met with gunfire, law enforcement began approaching the situation as a "barricaded subject scenario" and not an active shooting.